A Quick Overview of The Petting Zoo Business

 Tips & Considerations:

 - You will want to protect your assets in the event someone should become injured while visiting your zoo.
-Therefore, be sure to purchase good liability insurance.
-To do this, contact insurance companies that offer commercial liability coverage and ask for a quote.
+Therefore, be sure to purchase the right liability insurance.
+To do this, contact a qualified insurance broker.

 - It is also a good idea to check land and building codes with your state’s zoning department so that you are fully aware of certain zoning bylaws.
 Lastly, make certain that all predatory animals are kept away from their prey to avoid any type of attack and situation.
 Always do extensive research, and seek the advice and assistance of zoo experts and animal care specialists.